Boris Johnson referred to Treasury as ‘pro-death squad’, inquiry hears

 Central decision-making in government for much of 2020 was “a bit of a Punch and Judy” because of the dynamic, the report said.

-Asked whether he deemed the findings a “fair assessment,” Mr Glassborow replied: “The ability of the Cabinet Office … to bring together the analysis from the science and the health and the economic side to inform the advice it was synthesising, it was bringing together did, as you’d expect, improve over time, through 2020 and into 2021.”
+Asked whether he deemed this a “fair assessment,” Mr Glassborow replied: “The ability of the Cabinet Office… to bring together the analysis from the science and the health and the economic side to inform the advice it was synthesising, it was bringing together did, as you’d expect, improve over time, through 2020 and into 2021.”

 Earlier, the inquiry heard from the Government’s former chief economic adviser, who said the Treasury had “no estimated cost” of a lockdown going into the pandemic.